Enesi-George/blog-apis/README.md

 ## .env configuration

-setup the database connection in .env
+setup the database connection in .env. seed the user data. run php artisan db:seed

 ## Run the server